-The Powerhouse building, built in 1892 on the west bank of the Cuyahoga River, once powered Cleveland’s extensive streetcar system.
-Throughout the 1990s and 2000s, the Powerhouse served as a mixed-use entertainment complex, with comedy clubs, restaurants and retailers.
+The Powerhouse Building, built in 1892 on the west bank of the Cuyahoga River, once powered Cleveland’s extensive streetcar system.
+Throughout the 1990s and 2000s, the Powerhouse served as a mixed-use entertainment complex, with comedy clubs, restaurants, and retailers.
 Today, the Powerhouse embodies The Greater Cleveland Aquarium, a transformation that ended a 26 year period where the city was without a public aquarium.
 Converting an electrical powerhouse into a structure that sustains and celebrates aquatic life, while preserving its historical integrity, posed immense engineering challenges.
 This included careful mitigation of the corrosive effects of saltwater on the historic structure.

 A key architectural feature includes a long winding glass tunnel, strategically ventilated via floor cavities in order to avoid bulky ductwork that would obstruct views of underwater creatures.
 Perhaps the most fascinating adaptation of the structure is repurposing the iconic Powerhouse smokestacks to be vessels for moon jellyfish.
 Visitors can walk below the stacks, and witness tall channels of the glowing creatures.
-The unconventional aquarium has breathed new life into the historic landmark, becoming an imaginative destination that continues to inspire and educate its visitors.
+The unconventional aquarium breathed new life into the historic landmark, becoming an imaginative destination that continues to inspire and educate its visitors.